krina2811/News_Search_Tool_using_LLM/README.md

 # News_Search_Tool_using_LLM

-The news_search_tool is a powerful and efficient application designed to retrieve news articles quickly using the Mistral 7B OpenOrca GGUF model.
+The news_search_tool is a powerful and efficient application designed to retrieve news articles quickly using the Mistral 7B.
 This tool delivers precise search results within 5 to 6 minutes on a local computer, utilizing 16 GB of VRAM and RAM.
 To further enhance performance, GPU offloading techniques are applied, significantly increasing inference speed.

 The system is built on a Retrieval-Augmented Generation (RAG) framework, which integrates a Qdrant vector database to store and query news data.
 Qdrant is known for its high-quality features, including: